Book Review: The Psychology of Money by Morgan Housel

-The Wiser Wealth Roundtable team provides a book review of The Psychology of Money by Morgan Housel.
+The Wiser team provides a book review of The Psychology of Money by Morgan Housel.
 In the book, Housel shares 19 short stories exploring the strange ways people think about money and teaches you how to make better sense of one of life’s most important topics.
-The team discusses their favorite insights from the book and how we apply many of the best practices Housel recommends in our investing decisions.
+The Wiser team discusses their favorite insights from the book and how we apply many of the best practices Housel recommends in our investing decisions.

 The Psychology of Money by Morgan Housel is a book about investing, personal finance and business decisions.
 Housel describes how financial decisions are typically taught as a math-based field, where data and formulas tell us exactly what to do.
 But in the real world, people don’t make financial decisions on a spreadsheet.
 They make them at the dinner table, or in a meeting room, where personal history, your own unique view of the world, ego, pride, marketing and odd incentives are scrambled together.